 As a community, we now look to build momentum toward Nutrition Year of Action milestones at the U.N.
 Food Systems Summit (UNFSS) and the Tokyo Nutrition for Growth Summit, including the following important updates:

 The Tokyo Goalkeepers event was scheduled for the eve of the opening ceremony of the Olympics and was intended as a small springboard pledging moment for the official N4G summit in Tokyo.
 With the Government of Japan’s announcement that international spectators at the Olympics will be limited, the Goalkeepers event has been canceled.
 The Bill & Melinda Gates Foundation remains committed to delivering its nutrition pledge at another milestone moment this year.

 U.N.
 Food Systems Summit + N4G Summit

 Ending malnutrition in all its forms requires multi-sectoral and context-specific solutions to food and health systems.
-This year there are two complementary global moments where governments, donors, civil society and the private sector can pledge their commitments: the UNFSS in September and the N4G Tokyo event in December.
+This year there are two complementary global moments where governments, donors, civil society and the private sector can pledge their commitments: the UNFSS in September and the N4G Tokyo event December 7-8, 2021.
 Recently it was announced that the UN and the Government of Italy will host a Pre-Summit gathering in Rome from July 19-21.
 This will also be a commitment-making opportunity.

 Planning and logistics for the N4G Summit are underway.
 The Government of Japan has prepared a commitment-making guide about the principles of engagement, and the Global Nutrition Report has prepared a step-by-step guide to help register commitments, as well as a registration form, all of which can be found here.